kelloggm/cs-490-website/about.md

 # Late Policy

-You may use up to two late days on Individual Projects 1 and 2 (in
+You may use a late day on a homework assignment up to twice throughout the semester.
-total: either 2 on one of the two or one on each) without penalty.
-Assignments turned in after your second late day will not be accepted.
+Assignments are generally due on a particular day "anywhere on Earth" (AoE), which is typically 7am the following day on the US east coast.
+Using a late day allows you to submit up to 24 hours later without penalty.

-Your group may use up to two late days on the Group Projects (in total).
-Assignments turned in after your group’s second late day will not be accepted.
+Assignments turned in more than one day late or after you have already used two late days during the semester will not be accepted.

-You may not use late days on Individual Project 0, the Group Project Class Demo, or the Group Project Final Submission (or resubmission).

 # Acknowledgments

 This course is heavily inspired by a number of other courses in software engineering at other universities, especially:
-* [Jon Bell](https://www.jonbell.net/)’s [CS 4530](https://neu-se.github.io/CS4530-Fall-2022/) at Northeastern (special thanks to Jon and his colleagues for their permission to re-use the Covey.Town project materials.)
+* [René Just](https://homes.cs.washington.edu/~rjust/)'s [CSE 504P](https://homes.cs.washington.edu/~rjust/courses/CSEP504/) at the University of Washington
+* [Michael Ernst](https://homes.cs.washington.edu/~mernst/)'s [CSE 503](https://courses.cs.washington.edu/courses/cse503) at the University of Washington
 * [Wes Weimer](https://web.eecs.umich.edu/~weimerw/)'s [EECS 481](https://web.eecs.umich.edu/~weimerw/481/index.html) at the University of Michigan

-* [Michael Ernst](https://homes.cs.washington.edu/~mernst/)'s [CSE 403](https://courses.cs.washington.edu/courses/cse403/19wi/) at the University of Washington
+Thanks especially to René and Wes for permitting me to reuse assignment specifications from their courses.

 As a student, if you’re looking for more materials (or just a different perspective) on any of the topics we cover, you might start with those (excellent) courses.